The tips of my hair were still white a week later when a familiar alarm blared throughout the ship. Everyone gathered in Tammy’s workroom.

 I remembered the large man who captured me.
-“Yeah I guess you’re right.”
+“Yeah, you’re right.”
 I left her room and went to find Rei and Kiko.

-We didn’t make any more pit stops on other planets since we now had a destination to get to.
+We no longer made pit stops on other planets, since we now had a destination.

-I eventually convinced Kiko to train me more for anything I might encounter on Tizarr.
-She didn’t really want to at first but Rei helped me convince her and the three of us spent weeks on some intense training.
+I eventually convinced Kiko to train me more, for anything I might encounter on Tizarr.
+She didn’t really want to at first, but Rei helped convince her and the three of us spent weeks on some intense training.
 She even taught me how to use simple weapons and how to counter-attack, but practicing that with her was sometimes dangerous.

 “Sarth!
 I’m so sorry!” she apologized as she ran over to me.
-“Are you hurt bad?
-Let me get Tammy-”
+“Are you hurt badly?
+Let me get Tammy–”

 She turned to go get her when I grabbed her arm without warning.
 She reacted again by attacking, but I knew she was going to and I was able to dodge her deadly kick.